Sunday, July 17.

 I took my tripod and lifted the camera bag up seconds before the flood reached me.
 What an amazing power and I found it very difficult to keep my balance.
-My T-shirt was still on the ground and I saw it been swept away with raging madness.
+My T-shirt was still on the ground and I saw it being swept away by raging madness.

 I managed to jump higher on the dike, to safety.
 Hell, I could have lost my gear or been pulled in the water.

-It made no sense to go and help as I was to far and seconds later the women were in safety again.
+It made no sense to go and help as I was too far and seconds later the women were in safety again.
 One of them seemed to have a nasty cut in her leg.
-It was hard so see from where I was standing but the red was quite obvious.
+It was hard to see from where I was standing but the red was quite obvious.